Book Consultation

 Advantages and Limits for SMBs

-Compilation reports are budget-friendly.
-They suit smaller incorporated businesses, for example those earning around $500,000 CAD a year, and they meet CRA compliance needs without the cost of an audit or review.
-The advantages are clear: cheaper than higher-assurance services, faster results at year-end, and acceptance by many lenders that need basic proof of past performance.
-The limit is just as clear: no assurance, so investors or complex financing will often want a review instead.
+Compilation reports suit smaller incorporated businesses, and they meet CRA compliance needs without the added scope of an audit or review.
+The advantages are clear: faster results at year-end and acceptance by many lenders that need basic proof of past performance.
+The limit is just as clear: no assurance, so investors or complex financing will often call for a review instead, which is when we refer you out.

 Our Actual Experience

 A small e-commerce corporation needed statements only for its own planning and a small operating line.
-A compilation gave them exactly what they needed at a price that fit.
-Paying for a review would have been money wasted.
+A compilation gave them exactly what they needed.
+A review would have been more than the situation called for.
 Figures changed for privacy.

 Risk Warning

 Risk Warning: Do not hand a lender a compilation if they specifically asked for a review.
-The file will bounce back, you lose time, and you may pay twice.
+The file will bounce back and you lose time.
 Confirm the required level before the work starts, not after.
+If it is a review, we will point you to a Registered public accountant straight away.

 4